hlarsen/godot-synty-tools/doc/synty_pack_details.md

 If you've already run the addon against the Base Locomotion pack and the files are in the output directory, it will apply the Polygon Masculine library to the characters automatically.

+## Synty Generic

+You can try using this with any synty release by specifying a given models, textures, default atlas file, and optionally post import script and bone map.
+It should output Godot scenes with fix materials.

+It's definitely not perfect due to differences between packs, but it does a fairly decent job.
+I'll probably work on this a bit more to see if we can make it easier to write new importer generators by using it as a base.